-- identify direct and indirect implications of current and future regional, national and EU policies and targets on land and sea and biomass use that are relevant in the regional context (more than one region); - further knowledge of existing and emerging trade-offs across environmental objectives (including climate mitigation and adaptation, and protection and restoration of biodiversity) and also between social and economic objectives in different regional ecological, economic and societal contexts; - further development of deliberation tools (e.g. software tools) that will support betterinformed policy- and decision-making processes on a national and regional level that comprehensively assess the European Green Deal related policy domains.
+- identify direct and indirect implications of current and future regional, national and EU policies and targets on land and sea and biomass use that are relevant in the regional context (more than one region); - further knowledge of existing and emerging trade-offs across environmental objectives (including climate mitigation and adaptation, and protection and restoration of biodiversity) and also between social and economic objectives in different regional ecological, economic and societal contexts; - further development of deliberation tools (e.g. software tools) that will support betterinformed policy- and decision-making processes on a national and regional level that comprehensively assess the European Green Deal related policy domains257.

 Scope: A sustainable and circular bioeconomy relies on a management guaranteeing the preservation and restoration of biodiversity and healthy ecosystems while providing sufficient biomass for the production of food, materials and energy required for peoples' wellbeing.
-On one hand we see a decline of biodiversity, a gap in ecosystem carbon sequestration or lacking capacity of the biosphere to absorb pollutants; on the other hand the increasing competition of biomass use between food, materials, and energy indicates a potential sustainable biomass gap in Europe.
+On one hand we see a decline of biodiversity, a gap in ecosystem carbon sequestration or lacking capacity of the biosphere to absorb pollutants; on the other hand the increasing competition of biomass use between food, materials, and energy indicates a potential sustainable biomass gap in Europe258.
 Projections indicate that this sustainable biomass gap could be exacerbated in the decades to come.
 To anticipate potential areas of conflicts and to develop holistic and coherent policy packages on biomass and land and sea uses requires tools that can inform policy makers how environmental, economic and social objectives can be met based on the available sustainable biomass, in order to close the biomass gap while assessing and minimizing the environmental, economic and wider societal impact and considering social justice and equality aspects on local, regional and EU levels.
-The Joint Research Centre is working on a deliberation tool on 'Integrated Bioeconomy Land Use Assessment' (IBLUA) at the European level.
+The Joint Research Centre is working on a deliberation tool on 'Integrated Bioeconomy Land Use Assessment' (IBLUA)259

-Integrated bioeconomy land use assessment: Land system responses to bioeconomy-related policies | Knowledge for policy (europa.eu)
+259 Integrated bioeconomy land use assessment: Land system responses to bioeconomy-related policies | Knowledge for policy (europa.eu)

-This decision is available on the Funding and Tenders Portal, in the reference documents section for 'Simplified Horizon Europe, under costs decisions' or through https://ec.europa.eu/info/funding-tenders/opportunities/docs/2021-2027/horizon/guidance/lsdecision he en.pdf
+256 This decision is available on the Funding and Tenders Portal, in the reference documents section for 'Simplified Horizon Europe, under costs decisions' or through this https://ec.europa.eu/info/funding-tenders/opportunities/docs/2021-2027/horizon/guidance/lsdecision he en.pdf at the European level.
+However, an assessment at such aggregate rough level is not sufficient for informing policies at national and regional level.
+This topic is encouraged to build upon the JRC's tools developed for the European-level approach and assessment to improve context-specific deliberation tools that can assess social and economic outcomes of policies at regional level and support regional policy makers in finding best context-specific policies related to land and sea and biomass.

-Report COM/2022/283: EU Bioeconomy Strategy Progress Report - European Bioeconomy policy: stocktaking and future developments | Knowledge for policy (europa.eu)
+257 Report COM/2022/283: EU Bioeconomy Strategy Progress Report - European Bioeconomy policy: stocktaking and future developments | Knowledge for policy (europa.eu)

-The European Biomass Puzzle - European Environment Agency (europa.eu)
+258 The European Biomass Puzzle - European Environment Agency (europa.eu)